-This system prevents the key from being removed unless the shift lever is in PARK and the shift knob push button is out.
+This system prevents the key from being removed unless the gear selector lever is in PARK and the gear selector lever knob push button is out.
 It also prevents shifting out of PARK unless the key is in the ACC or ON positions, and the brake pedal is depressed.